 The Pew Center for Arts & Heritage’s 2015 Year in Review highlights the outstanding accomplishments of our grantees, and the broad scope of the Center’s funding.

 In 2015, we marked the Center’s tenth year of grantmaking and awarded over $9.6 million through 49 grants, supporting more than 330 performances, exhibitions, and events across the Philadelphia region.
 We also engaged with leading cultural practitioners and artists from around the world—publishing 70 interviews and essays on issues critical to cultural practice.

-Judith E. Stein is a writer, curator, and a 1994 Pew Fellow.
+Linh Dinh is a poet and a 1993 Pew Fellow.